 I guess you could say that I like lots of stuff.

-green banking | fintech | cre consultation | defi | old computers | diy ethos | digital music distributor | commercial banker | blockchain | part-time gamer + musician | business consultation | community supporter
+digital banking | fintech | cre consultation | defi | old computers | diy ethos | digital music distributor | commercial banker | blockchain | part-time gamer + musician | business consultation | community builder

 My early years were a fun hodgepodge of bike riding, Commodore 64, video games, skateboards, constant learning, playing guitar, and listening to A LOT of music.